Eugene J. Becker Award for Excellence in Cybersecurity and Cryptology

 2019 Eugene Becker Award Winners

-CONGRATULATIONS to the winners of The Eugene J. Becker Award for Excellence in Cybersecurity and Cryptology (see below) for 2019.
-This was the first year for the Eugene Becker Award and we were honored to present it to two very deserving students.
+CONGRATULATIONS to the winners of the 2019 Eugene J. Becker Award for Excellence in Cybersecurity and Cryptology (see below).
+2019 was the first year for the Eugene Becker Award and we were honored to present it to two very deserving students.
 The 2019 Maryland History Day event took place on 11 May, and as always, the competition was packed with the most inspiring, innovative, and talented young minds.
-The theme for this year's event was "Triumph and Tragedy."
+The theme for the 2019 event was "Triumph and Tragedy."
 Click to see a full list of 2019 winners.

 Students: Jeffrey Fisher, David Oduneye (pictured here with NCMF Vice President Orville Lewis)